Non-Invasive Intracranial Pressure analysis using ICM+

 Example of plateau wave recording with direct ICP and simulated ICP (using a Black box mathematical model - nICP_BB).
 In comparison to the baseline phase, at the top of plateau waves nICP_BB presented an increased pulse amplitude, in agreement with direct ICP.
 The characteristic triangular shape of the ICP waveform observed during plateau waves was replicated by nICP_BB.

-Different approaches for transcranial Doppler-based non-invasive ICP monitoring
+Different approaches for transcranial Doppler-based non-invasive ICP assessment

 Non-invasive ICP detection in the time domain